stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ### Exercises part 2

-1. Convert `inSchema` to a decidable conversion function, by changing its return type to `Dec (c ** InSchema n ss c)`.
+1. Show that `InSchema` is decidable by changing the output type of `inSchema` to `Dec (c ** InSchema n ss c)`.

 2. Declare and implement a function for modifying a field in a row based on the column name given.

-3. Define a predicate to be used as a witness that one list contains only elements in the second list in the same order.
+3. Define a predicate to be used as a witness that one list contains only elements in the second list in the same order and use this predicate to extract several columns from a row at once.

    For instance, `[2,4,5]` contains elements from `[1,2,3,4,5,6]` in the correct order, but `[4,2,5]` does not.

-   Use this predicate to extract several columns from a row at once.

-4. We improve the functionality from exercise 3 by defining a new predicate, witnessing that all strings in a list correspond to column names in a schema (in arbitrary order).
+4. Improve the functionality from exercise 3 by defining a new predicate, witnessing that all strings in a list correspond to column names in a schema (in arbitrary order).
    Use this to extract several columns from a row at once in arbitrary order.